 |2010||Tim Clark||272||Robert Allenby||273|

-The 2020 edition of the Players Championship is scheduled for March 13–16, 2020, at TPC Sawgrass in Ponte Vedra Beach, Florida.
+The upcoming edition of the Players Championship is scheduled for March 9–12, 2023, at TPC Sawgrass in Ponte Vedra Beach, Florida.
 The event takes place on the Players Stadium Course — one of the two courses located at the venue.

 TPC Sawgrass is a recipient of the Wine Spectator Award of Excellence.
-The venue has been listed as the top-10 ranked resort golf courses in the US, and the top golf course in Florida.
-Pete Dye, the master architect, designed the course.
+The venue has been listed as one of the top-10 ranked resort golf courses in the US, and the top course in Florida.
+Pete Dye designed the course.
 The Players Stadium Course is known for the intimidating par-3 17th hole, known as the “Island Green.”

 The challenging layout at the Players Stadium Course is constructed so that no two consecutive holes ever play in the same direction.
 Sandy waste areas, traditional Scottish links-style bunkers, and water hazards come into play on every hole make, making the competition more challenging.
-There are also hundreds of pines, oaks, and palms throughout the course.
-One of the most feared is undoubtedly the No.17, known for its treacherous island green.
+The course also has hundreds of pines, oaks, and palms, making life extremely difficult for the professionals.

-The Players Championship sees the elite field assembled on Tour, and next year will not be different.
-It makes a fantastic betting event with competitive prices in the outright market on many established golfers.
+The Players Championship sees an elite field in competition.
+It makes for a fantastic betting event with competitive prices in the outright market for many established players.

 From the outright winner to the 3-Ball, the range of the Players Championship odds will provide you with plenty of options.
-On this event, you’ll find all the popular betting markets like:
+For this event, you’ll find all the popular betting markets like:

 - Top 10, top 20 finish